 By Rick Steves and Steve Smith

-Just 15 miles from the Spanish border, Collioure shares a common history, culture, and independent attitude with Barcelona and its other Catalan cousins on the other side of the border.
+Just 15 miles from Spain, Collioure shares a common history, culture, and independent attitude with its Catalan cousins across the border.
+(From the border, it's just another couple of hours — past trippy Salvador Dalí sights and world-famous Costa Brava restaurants — to Barcelona.)
 Collioure is happily French, yet proudly sports yellow-and-red Catalan flags, street names in French and Catalan, and business names with el and las rather than le and les.
-Sixty years ago, most villagers spoke Catalan, and today the language is enjoying a resurgence as Collioure rediscovers its roots.
+Less than a century ago, most villagers spoke Catalan, and today the language is enjoying a resurgence as Collioure rediscovers its roots.

 Most of Collioure's shopping, sights, and hotels are in the old town, across the drainage channel from Château Royal, an 800-year-old château with great rampart walks, views, and mildly interesting exhibits on local history and contemporary art.
 Among the village's more interesting sites is Notre-Dame des Anges, a waterfront church with a one-of-a-kind lighthouse-bell tower and overly ornate altar.
 Explore past the church to collect city- and seaviews from the jetty wall at St. Vincent beach (best at sunset and after dinner).
-Also along the waterfront is the Chemin de Fauvism (Path of Fauvism), where you'll find copies of Andre Derain's and Henri Matisse's works inspired by their stays in Collioure in 1905.
-But as with Arles and van Gogh, there are no original paintings of theirs left here for us to enjoy.
+Also along the waterfront is the Path of Fauvism, where you'll find copies of Andre Derain's and Henri Matisse's works inspired by their stays in Collioure in 1905.

 Steve Smith is the co-author of the Rick Steves France guidebook.